RFDAJE/xiongyw/code/svgfont/readme.txt

 created(bruin, 2012-11-27)
 --------------------------

-1. The purpose is to extrace the character set of gb2312-80 from unicode-encoded ttf font (which is usually available from Windows).
+1. The purpose is to extract the character set of gb2312-80 from unicode-encoded ttf font (which is usually available from Windows).
 The result TTF font is also unicode-encoded, the gain is purely the size: the original TTF font normally